ravendb/book/Intro/Intro.md

 *[Chapter 21](#high-availablity) - High Availability -*  brings failure to the table, repeatedly.
-We'll discuss how RavenDB handles failures in production, how to understand, predict and support RavenDB in keeping all of your databases accessible and highly performant in the face of various errors and disasters.
+We'll discuss how RavenDB handles failures in production, how to understand, predict and support RavenDB in keeping all of your databases accessible and _fast_ in production, even in the face of various errors and disasters.

 *[Chapter 22](#disaster-recovery) - Recovering from Disasters -* covers what happens after disaster strikes.
-When machines melt down and go poof, or someone issues the wrong command and the data just went into the incinerator.
+When machines melt down and go poof, or someone issues the wrong command and the data just goes into the incinerator.
 Yep, this is where we talk about backups and restore and all the various reasons why operations consider them sacred.

 *[Chapter 23](#monitoring) - Monitoring -* covers how to monitor and support a RavenDB cluster in production.
-We'll see how RavenDB externalize its own internal state and behavior for the admins to look at and how to make sense out of all of this information.
+We'll see how RavenDB externalizes its own internal state and behavior for the admins to look at and how to make sense out of all of this information.

 *[Chapter 24](#performance-tracking) - Tracking Performance -* gets into why a particular query or a node isn't